 Just a couple years ago, premium wasn’t quite as valuable.
 Economy still offered a complimentary checked bag on long haul flights and airlines hadn’t quite figured out how to squeeze all the seats in, so things were pretty “ok”.
 That’s no longer the case.

-On most airlines, the lowest economy fares you can buy – aka bargains – don’t typically include a complimentary checked bag, and can be over $60 each way to check.
+On most airlines, the lowest economy fares you can buy – aka bargains – don’t typically include a complimentary checked bag, and can be over $60 each way to check in.
+That can significantly change the “real” price you pay, if you need a bag.
 Premium Economy on the other hand always offers at least one checked bag; and many airlines offer two complimentary bags on every premium ticket.

-That’s a saving of up to $240 per round trip, which can go a long way in the “extra” equation as to whether premium is worth it.
+That’s a saving of up to $240 per round trip, which can go a long way in the “extra” equation as to whether premium is worth it from the outset.
 Some might argue it’s better to learn how to pack better, but hey – you gotta do what you gotta do.

 If you’re in economy, you’re lucky if they move you to premium.
 If you’re in premium, which is typically the smallest cabin on the plane, and it happens to be oversold, the best place to move you is up to business class.
 Frequent flyers back this strategy, big time.